 How does my understanding of campaign effectiveness change if I take into account cross-device journeys?
 How does my funnel analysis change?

 What are the most common paths users take from one device to another?
 Where do they drop out?
 Where do they succeed?

 How does the behavior of users with multiple devices differ from the users with a single device?

 When devices are stitched, variable persistence is carried over across devices.
 For example, a user first visits your site through an advertisement on their desktop computer.
 That user finds your mobile app, installs it, and eventually makes a purchase on their mobile device.
 With Cross-Device Analytics, you can attribute revenue on the mobile device to the ad that they clicked on their desktop computer.

 Out of a spirit of partnership and transparency, we want our customers to be aware of our use of Microsoft Azure in association with Cross-Device Analytics.
 Adobe uses Azure to store device graph data and to perform cross-device stitching.
 As such, Adobe Analytics data is passed back-and-forth between Adobe’s data processing center and Adobe’s provisioned instances of Microsoft Azure.

-- Cross-Device Analytics is enabled on a per-report-suite basis.
-Adobe recommends a report suite that contains cross-device data, meaning data from multiple device types (web, app, etc).
+Your organization chooses which report suites to enable CDA.
+Adobe recommends report suites that contains cross-device data, meaning data from multiple device/browser/app types.
 Some organizations refer to this concept as a “global” report suite, although CDA does not strictly have to be global from a geographic perspective.